-Noah's mum Emma explains how lockdown has been for Noah, who suffers with complex epilepsy and severe learning difficulties.
+Noah's parents Emma and chris explain how lockdown has been for Noah, who suffers with complex epilepsy and severe learning difficulties.

 We found the Coronavirus situation particularly hard over the Easter weekend as normally Noah would have been at the hospice, having such a good time.
 We really miss the warmth and fun.
 That may sound a small thing, but it actually means such a lot to Noah and all of us.

 Julia’s House has always felt like a family, so that is what it feels like we’re missing.
 We’re missing family.
 Before Julia’s House, we had spent 10 years looking after Noah on our own and their support has made such a huge difference.
 They just have an unsaid understanding of what our lives are like, the ups and downs, worries, anxieties and pressures.
 We always know we are with people who know and care about us and when they arrive, it rejuvenates everyone.